laltman2/CNNLorenzMie/README.md

 # Setup:
-0. Make a fresh environment using conda or venv (Strongly recommended) Get required packages (requirements.txt)
+0. Make a fresh environment using conda or venv.
+(Strongly recommended) Get required packages from `requirements.txt`.

 1. Clone darknet and pylorenzmie repositories (these are the linked submodules but you need to clone them separately)